quii/learn-go-with-tests/reading-files.md

 }
 ```

-- Add some markdown files into the `posts` folder and run the program!
+- Add some markdown files into a `posts` folder and run the program!

 Notice the symmetry between the production code: